THE THREE T'S OF WEIGHT MANAGEMENT AND BODY COMPOSITION CONTROL

 WEIGHT LOSS CAN BE A BASTARD.
 A SIMPLE (YET ARDUOUS) PROCESS FREQUENTLY DERAILED BY MISINFORMATION AND POOR INFORMATION PRIORITISATION.

-THE MOST IMPORTANT VARIABLES TO CONSIDER IF YOU WISH TO LOSE WEIGHT, IMPROVE BODY COMPOSITION, OR CHANGE YOUR PHYSIQUE.
+THE THREE T'S WILL HELP YOU PRIORITISE YOUR NUTRITIONAL EFFORTS INTO AN EFFECTIVE NUTRITIONAL PLAN, BY HELPING YOU UNDERSTAND WHICH NUTRITIONAL VARIABLES TO ADJUST IF YOU WISH TO LOSE WEIGHT, IMPROVE BODY COMPOSITION, OR CHANGE YOUR PHYSIQUE.

 THE THREE T's OF BODY COMPOSITION CONTROL

 THE SINGLE MOST IMPORTANT RULE TO REMEMBER WHEN LOSING WEIGHT